owzzz/html5_bootstrap/README.md

 #### Road Map

 A list of upcoming features for consideration.
+Feel free to add feature requests.

 * Sonar Integration
 * Custom Yeoman Generator (AngularJS or HTML5)